trishume/sympy-wiki-with-svn/GsoC-2011-Application-Oleksandr-Gituliar.md

 Idealy the following problems should be easily solved:

-* what is an average momentum of an electron with +1/2 projection of spin on X direction (Y and Z for the same state) considered that we know it's state?
+* what is an average momentum of an electron with +1/2 projection of spin on X direction (Y and Z for the same state considered that we know it)?
 * what is an average spin projection on X (Y and Z) of an electron with a given momentum?
 A kind of inverse problem to the previous.